aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS/launch-templates.md

 ### Network Interfaces

-EKS will configure the network interfaces.
+The [AWS CNI](https://docs.aws.amazon.com/eks/latest/userguide/pod-networking.html) will configure the network interfaces.
 Do not configure network instances in the launch template.

 ## Creating the Launch Template